WolverineFan/YNABLinuxInstall/README.md

    - Please see this [YNAB forum post](http://forum.youneedabudget.com/discussion/comment/269035/#Comment_269035) for some relevant discussion.

+4. Users of Debian Linux have reported that [libwine-cms](https://packages.debian.org/squeeze/libwine-cms) is a required dependency.

-4. [Winetricks](http://wiki.winehq.org/winetricks) can add some bells and whistles to a default installation of WINE.
+5. [Winetricks](http://wiki.winehq.org/winetricks) can add some bells and whistles to a default installation of WINE.
    - YNAB4's built-in update function is reported to work [after a winetricks tweak](http://forum.youneedabudget.com/discussion/16688/update-error)